 Pre-service requests are submitted before service is received.
 They require prior approval.
 If your request is a pre-service request, and is submitted properly with all needed information, you receive written or electronic notice of the decision on your request from the Plan within 15 days of receipt of the request.
 If you file a pre-service request without all the information needed to review the request, the Plan notifies you of what is missing within five days after the pre-service request is received.
-If additional information needed to process the pre-service request, the Plan notifies you of the information needed within 15 days after the request was received.
-If additional information needed within 15 days after the request was received.
+If additional information is needed to process the pre-service request, the Plan notifies you of the information needed within 15 days after the request was received.
 The Plan may issue a one-time extension of no longer than 15 days and pend your pre-service request until all information is received.